 Firstly, you need to know what area you want to hold your event in.
 In a city with lots of things to see and do around the corporate event, or somewhere more local and easily accessible?

 Then you need to know what type of venue would suit your event.
-Are you looking for a boutique art gallery in the countryside of Yorkshire or an unusual venue in Manchester?
+Are you looking for a boutique art gallery in the countryside of Yorkshire or an unusual venue?

 Being clear on what expectations the venue needs to meet to please your clients or colleagues can really help narrow down the search.
 This also needs to be weighed against the number of guests and your budget.